JuliaPy/SymPy.jl/docs/src/introduction.md

 ```

-Now we note this is a parabola in `w`, so any maximum will be an
+Now we note this is a parabola in `w`, so any maximum will be at  an
 endpoint or the vertex, provided the leading term is negative.
 The leading term can be found through: